DimitrijPachukov/Two-Coherent-Sources-Interference-and-Beamforming---Physics-Simulation/README.md

 (angle measured from broadside):
 $$\sin\theta_{\text{steer}} = -\frac{\Delta\varphi}{k d}$$
 This is exactly why changing one phase number swings the beam without moving hardware.
-What each control does physically
-Control	Physical meaning	Effect
-Tower spacing ($d/\lambda$)	Separation of the elements in wavelengths	Sets fringe spacing and beam sharpness.
-Past $\sim!1\lambda$, grating lobes appear (extra copies of the main beam).

 Tower 2 phase ($\Delta\varphi$)	Relative time delay between the two feeds	Steers the main beam off broadside.
 At $\Delta\varphi$ large enough the beam reaches endfire (along the array axis).
 Tower 2 power ($A_2$)	Relative amplitude of the second emitter	Controls null depth.
 Equal amplitudes give perfect cancellation; setting it to zero collapses to a single omnidirectional source.